When you spend $50 or more (Not Including Tax)!

 Now you can buy Native American wildflower seeds from David's Garden Seeds.
 Many of our customers whom we have met at garden shows have been asking for native wildflower seeds.
 Now David's Garden Seeds is proud to bring you a collection of them!

-Native American Wildflower Bee Happy Mix 500 Open Pollinated Seeds
+Bee Happy Mix American Native Wildflower 500 Open Pollinated Seeds

 This annual, or short-lived perennial, grows to a height of one to three feet tall.
-It blooms from April to November, depending on your location.
 With good rains, Black-eyed Susan will be lush.

-Native American Wildflower Black Eyed Susan 500 Open Pollinated Seeds
+Blanketflower American Native Wildflower (Multi) 500 Non-GMO, Open Pollinated Seeds

 A few of these hardy, drought tolerant perennials can still be found on dry, rocky, caliche and clay hills around Texas and northern Mexico.